Stay right here for our final news roundup and information overload.

 Because you're right about that.

-I'll do to America what I did to California?
+I'll do to America what I did to California.

-And if it comes down to somehow one governor versus another, because governors run their states like countries, and you have a DeSantis Newsom matchup.
+And if it comes down to somehow one governor versus another, because governors run their states like countries, and you have a DeSantis-Newsom matchup.

-Illinois, Michigan, and Indiana going to the west coast of Florida or Central Florida, uh, the ones fed up with the lockdowns and high taxes and cold weather, and their baby boomers now retiring, and they said, you know what, I was gonna leave later, but I'm leaving right now, and they're leaving in droves, doesn't it make those states bluer?
+But, Mark Simona, if I'm right, and all these people that are leaving New York, New Jersey, and Pennsylvania, going to the east coast of Florida or central Florida, and everyone in Wisconsin, Illinois, Michigan, and Indiana going to the west coast of Florida or central Florida, the ones fed up with the lockdowns and high taxes and cold weather and their baby boomers now retiring, and they said, you know what, I was going to leave later, but I'm leaving right now, and they're leaving in droves.

 Doesn't it make it more difficult for a Republican to win the presidency?